woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-four
 The same is true of a master.
-She is not necessary, forthe true master is inside us.
-But the inside master is, in asense, still asleep, so the outside master is needed.
-She simplycreates situation after situation until we begin to wake up andbecome aware, until we begin to see the true nature of our sit-uation.
-She surrounds us with a fragrance to arouse us out ofour slumbers and dreams.
+She is not necessary, for the true master is inside us.
+But the inside master is, in a sense, still asleep, so the outside master is needed.
+She simply creates situation after situation until we begin to wake up and become aware, until we begin to see the true nature of our situation.
+She surrounds us with a fragrance to arouse us out of our <u>slumbers</u> and dreams.

-Once we begin to become aware, then she assists us toavoid the various traps and attachments that can arise.
-And atrue master eventually assists us to see into the nature of per-haps the greatest attachment of all — the attachment to themaster.
+Once we begin to become aware, then she assists us to avoid the various traps and attachments that can arise.
+And a true master eventually assists us to see into the nature of perhaps the greatest attachment of all — the attachment to the master.
 Ultimately, even the master must be transcended.

 A master is not necessary, but desirable.
-For while we’reasleep were always dreaming that we’re awake.
-To dream thatwe’re awake is the best way to stay asleep.
-The mind’s bestdefense is to imagine that it’s already gone, that we’re alreadyawake or enlightened.
+For while we’re asleep were always dreaming that we’re awake.
+To dream that we’re awake is the best way to stay asleep.
+The mind’s best defense is to imagine that it’s already gone, that we’re already awake or enlightened.
 Without the disturbing fragrance of amaster, our slumbers may continue for quite a while.

-An interesting attachment is the feeling that we have tosave the world.
-The world doesn’t need saving because it’salready perfect.
+An interesting attachment is the feeling that we have to save the world.
+The world doesn’t need saving because it’s already perfect.

-As Byron Katie says, How do we know that the way theworld is is for the highest good?
+As Byron Katie says, How do we know that the way the world is is for the highest good?
 Because it is that way.
-Howdo we know the world should be the way it is?
-Because it isthat way.
+How do we know the world should be the way it is?
+Because it is that way.
 Simple.
-“Saving the world” can sometimes lead toforce, violence, fanaticism.
-Immense suffering throughouthistory has been caused by those of us who were intent on sav-ing the world by converting it to some cause or other.
+“Saving the world” can sometimes lead to force, violence, fanaticism.
+Immense suffering throughout history has been caused by those of us who were intent on saving the world by converting it to some cause or other.

 Let’s observe.
-We see the mind at work, for this is justanother form of doingness, of striving.
-The feeling that theworld needs to be saved somehow is a deep non-acceptance ofExistence as it is.
-It is the mind creating imperfection andwrongness out there and demanding that it be changed outthere.
+We see the mind at work, for this is just another form of doingness, of striving.
+The feeling that the world needs to be saved somehow is a deep non-acceptance of Existence as it is.
+It is the mind creating <u>imperfection</u> and wrongness out there and demanding that it be changed out there.

 This is the same disease of living in the future.
-Now thewhole world must struggle toward some glorious imaginedutopia.
+Now the whole world must struggle toward some <u>glorious</u> imagined <u>utopia</u>.
 What is herenow is never enough to the mind.
-It cannever see that nothing needs to be achieved.
+It can never see that nothing needs to be achieved.

-But if nothing needs to be achieved, why then does amaster bother to teach others?
-Because the master has noachievement in mind; they’re simply sharing who they are.
+But if nothing needs to be achieved, why then does a master bother to teach others?
+Because the master has no achievement in mind; they’re simply sharing who they are.

-A true master is like a flower that has bloomed in thedesert.
-The flower gives off its fragrance not out of some com-pulsion but because that is its nature, that is what it does.
-Thefragrance will be there whether anyone notices it or not.
-Andthere is no choice about it.
-If someone passes by, the flowerdoes not determine whether it likes the person or not beforeit shares its fragrance; nor does it ask itself whether it is liked.No, the fragrance is simply there.
+A true master is like a flower that has bloomed in the desert.
+The flower gives off its fragrance not out of some com-<u>pulsion</u> but because that is its nature, that is what it does.
+The fragrance will be there whether anyone notices it or not.
+And there is no choice about it.
+If someone passes by, the flowerdoes not determine whether it likes the person or not before it shares its fragrance; nor does it ask itself whether it is liked.No, the fragrance is simply there.

-And the fragrance is not given off to help you or saveyou.
-It is simply there out of the flower’s abundance, out of itsbliss and exuberance.
+And the fragrance is not given off to help you or save you.
+It is simply there out of the flower’s <u>abundance</u>, out of its bliss and <u>exuberance</u>.
 The master is the same.

 What’s the master doing?
-Actually, he is not teaching atall, for there’s no doctrine or body of knowledge to convey.That is why a master never really gives an answer, but simplydestroys the question.
-Because he is not out to teach us someknowledge.
+Actually, he is not teaching at all, for there’s no <u>doctrine</u> or body of knowledge to convey.That is why a master never really gives an answer, but simply destroys the question.
+Because he is not out to teach us some knowledge.
 Instead, he is out to destroy our mind.

-The effort of the master is to pull all supports out fromunderneath us until the mind has no place left to stand.
-Allanswers just fill our mind again, so how can a master give usanswers?
-And since he’s not giving answers he’s inexhaustible,he can go on forever.
-A body of knowledge is limited, but amaster is unlimited.
-He knows nothing; he has attained toperfect ignorance, so he can keep on talking for all eternityand never exhaust the subject.
+The effort of the master is to pull all supports out from underneath us until the mind has no place left to stand.
+All answers just fill our mind again, so how can a master give us answers?
+And since he’s not giving answers he’s in exhaustible,he can go on forever.
+A body of knowledge is limited, but a master is unlimited.
+He knows nothing; he has attained to perfect ignorance, so he can keep on talking for all eternity and never exhaust the subject.